Five ways to win – and retain – executive clients

 5 Offer – and follow through on – tangible deliverables.

-I’ve written about the importance of follow through and deliverables before, but it’s worth reiterating with regards to winning and retaining executive clients in particular.
 Top level executives respond better to executive coaching programmes that offer tangible benefits and measurable value.
 So, it’s important to clearly lay out the measurable outcomes your coaching will result in when talking to prospective new clients.
 Showing that you take a more formalised approach to coaching programmes will pique executive clients’ interest.
 Of course, it’s equally important to apportion time in the programme to measuring these projected outcomes.
 Showing concrete evidence of value added will go a long way to retaining executive clients – not to mention turning them into brand evangelists.

 As an experienced executive coach, you’ve already got an array of strengths and skills at your disposal to help you win more high quality executive clients.
 If you’re interested in finding out more about how to win clients by playing to your unique strengths as an executive coach, our executive coaching training will help you take your marketing efforts to the next level.
-Have a look at our course here or contact us directly.